From ice cream rolls to roast dinner wraps – 19 street food ideas to kick-start your food truck business in 2023

-Freshly made dough and a range of toppings, thrown into a wood-fired pizza oven on wheels.
+Freshly made dough and a range of toppings are thrown into a wood-fired pizza oven on wheels.
 The result?
 Some of the best pizza you will try.

 They are selling everything from vegan burgers and hot dogs to vegan pizza.

 If you are looking for some vegan inspiration I recommend the book “vegan Street Food”.
-It has a wide range of Asian street food recipes to chose from.
+It has a wide range of Asian street food recipes to choose from.

-Chinese in origin these little bad boys are steamed buns filled with your favourite spiced meats or vegetarian alternative.
+Chinese in origin these little bad boys are steamed buns filled with your favourite spiced meats or vegetarian alternatives.

 These have been around for a while and like burgers seem to have not wavered in terms of consumer demand.
 Some of the biggest queues I have seen have been at falafel wrap stalls.

 Think slices of roast beef, shredded cabbage, and carrots with horseradish and gravy in a Yorkshire pudding wrap.
 Yes, these are now a thing and very tasty!

 Wok-fried noodles with egg, prawn, chicken or beef.
 This is a very tasty dish and easy to make.
 Popular throughout Thailand

 Thanks to The Lego Movie I will forever associate Tacos with Taco Tuesday (sorry if you didn’t get the reference).
 I had some of the best fish tacos recently on a trip to Koh Lanta, Thailand.